Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Conclusion

-In conclusion, this study performed time-resolved imaging measurements of $\mathrm{BiFeO_3}$ and found that antiferromagnetic magnon can propagate over hundreds of micrometers via magnon-photon coupling.
-The analyses based on the Fourier transform revealed the wavenumber-resolved information inaccessible by conventional THz-spectroscopy.
-Further, the refractive index of $\mathrm{BiFeO_3}$ $n_{\mathrm{THz}}$ were extracted and the the approximate value of the splitting frequency and group velocity of magnon-polaritons were determined.
-Although we observed data using an unprocessed single crystal, future extensions such as coupling enhancement by a cavity optomagnonic system are possible\cite{parvini2020antiferromagnetic}.
-Thus, our findings provide comprehensive insights into antiferromagnetic magnonics, polaritonics, and future applications.
+This study conducted time-resolved imaging measurements of multiferroic \ce{BiFeO3} and observed that antiferromagnetic magnon can propagate over hundreds of micrometers via magnon-photon coupling.
+The analyses based on Fourier transform provided wavenumber-resolved information that is inaccessible by conventional terahertz spectroscopy.
+Additionally, the refractive index of \ce{BiFeO3}, $n_{\mathrm{THz}}$, was extracted, and approximate value of the group velocity of magnon-polaritons was determined.
+Although the data were obtained using an unprocessed single crystal, future extensions such as coupling enhancement by a cavity opto-magnonic system are feasible\cite{Parvini20}.
+Thus, our findings offer comprehensive insights into antiferromagnetic magnonics, polaritonics, and potential future applications.